stennettm/historical/README.md

 Historical
 ==========

-A simple yet helpful Mongoose plugin that records document changes as they occur, and provides a method for restoring documents to a previous point in time.
+A simple yet helpful Mongoose plugin that records document changes as they occur and provides a method for restoring documents to a previous point in time.

 This package is currently under development, and should be considered unstable.